 DIY Knit Pouf Pattern: easy home decor project

-Sharing a tutorial for this DIY Knit Pouf Pattern, as well as video instruction to help you make your own chunky knit pouf!
+Sharing a tutorial for this DIY Knit Pouf Pattern, as well as video instructions to help you make your own chunky knit pouf!

-But I recently spied some square poufs/ottomans which provided ample inspiration to pick my needles back up.
+I recently spied some square poufs/ottomans, which provided ample inspiration for my own knit pouf.

 Just a reminder…all subscribers to Nourish and Nestle have access to the printable PDF of all knit patterns.
 Access it here or Subscribe here.

-If you would like a pouf of a different size (not to be confused with a horse of a different color!), I’ve calculated the yardage needed for a variety of sizes and the number of stitches to cast on.
-Bear in mind that once you stuff your knitted footstool, it will be slightly bigger than the size you knit.
+If you would like a pouf of a different size (not to be confused with a horse of a different color!), I’ve calculated the yardage needed for various sizes and the number of stitches to cast on.
+Remember that once you stuff your knitted footstool, it will be slightly bigger than the size you knit.

 How much yarn do you need for your Knit Pouf?
 How many stitches should you cast on?